Introduction to Mortice locks

-- Cylinder Mortice Locks
+Cylinder Mortice Lock

 Lever Mortice Locks

-- 5 lever mortice locks: There are different sizes of lock cases, which are applicable on thinner internal and external doors which require a medium level of security.
-As a locksmith it takes more time to open such locks.
+5 Lever Mortice Locks: There are different sizes of lock cases, which are used on thinner internal and external doors requiring a medium level of security.
+As a locksmith, it takes more time to open this type of lock.
 This is why a 5 lever mortice lock is essential for a front timber door.
-‘The longer it takes to get in the better for you.
+The longer it takes for a burglar to get in, the better it is for you.